How to buy woodland carbon units

 Companies can compensate for their UK-based emissions using carbon units from WCC projects, but not for their emissions overseas or emissions from international aviation or shipping.
 Units can be purchased from Project Developers, this page sets out what you need to do to make a purchase.
 Units are housed in the UK Land Carbon Registry.

 Larger volumes?
 Open your own account

-Buyers of larger volumes can open an account on the UK Woodland Carbon Registry to manage their purchased carbon units.
+Buyers of larger volumes can open an account on the UK Land Carbon Registry to manage their purchased carbon units.
+With this account you can buy both Woodland Carbon Units and Peatland Carbon Units.
 If you have an account on the registry, you have more flexibility to manage your own units and to use/retire them when you are ready or wish to do so, but there is a fee to open an account (£400 for private companies and £200 for government/ charities), this option is useful for buyers purchasing larger volumes of credits.

 Smaller volumes?
 Ask a project developer to 'assign' or 'retire' units in your name